Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 4.Qb3

 History and Notable Players

 It arises from the Nimzo-Indian Defense.
-Among the most prolific practitioners on the White side are Gideon Stahlberg (17 games), Wolfgang Riedel (14 games), Guillermo Soppe (13 games).
-On the Black side, notable exponents include Aaron Nimzowitsch (8 games), Alexander Alekhine (7 games), Edgard Colle (6 games).
+Among the most prolific White practitioners are Gideon Stahlberg (17 games), Wolfgang Riedel (14 games), Guillermo Soppe (13 games).
+Black-side regulars include Aaron Nimzowitsch (8 games), Alexander Alekhine (7 games), Edgard Colle (6 games).

 Main Lines and Variations